vmware-archive/clarity/BUILD.md

     this version is not what gets ultimately packaged into the npm package.
 We package the compiled version produced by the `aot` gulp task so that Clarity components are AoT ready.
   * `clarity-icons/`: This will contain the compiled js files and d.ts files from clarity icons.
+  * `sample-app/`: This will contain a simple application with no router to test consuming of our npm packages in an AoT compiled application.
   * `npm/`: When publishing to the NPM registry, this will contain the various packages we currently publish, pre-compiled and trimmed of all development tools.
 At the moment, we produce three packages: